 9. Haddington-Carroll Park

 This West Philadelphia neighborhood is among the most dangerous neighborhoods in Philadelphia due to consistent reports of gun violence, assaults, and burglaries.
-Haddington-Carroll Park struggles with limited access to quality healthcare and education, which exacerbates the socioeconomic challenges residents face.
+Local policing, community involvement, and public space upkeep contribute to lower crime rates.
 The crime map and recent crime statistics in Philadelphia reveal a violent crime rate far exceeding the national average.

 10. Elmwood

 Philadelphia is known for its culinary delights, but it’s also known for its unsafe neighborhoods.
-Elmwood, located in Southwest Philadelphia, has seen an uptick in violent crime over the past decade.
+Elmwood, located in Southwest Philadelphia, has seen an uptick in violent crime over the past decade and stands out as one of the worst neighborhoods Philadelphia.
 Gun violence, homicides, and armed robberies are, unfortunately, common, particularly in poorly lit or under-patrolled areas.
+There are active neighborhood watches, police collaboration, and community improvement projects that help keep crime in check.
+The crime map Philly often marks Elmwood as a high-alert zone, making it a concern for anyone unfamiliar with its layout.
+It is one of the areas to avoid in Philadelphia.

 Safe Student Housing in Philadelphia

-Navigating dangerous neighborhoods in Philadelphia can be challenging, especially when searching for safe accommodation.
-That’s why finding secure, student-friendly housing is key to starting your college journey with confidence.
+Navigating dangerous areas in Philadelphia can be challenging, especially when searching for safe apartments.
+That’s why finding the safest neighborhoods in Philadelphia PA, is key to starting your college journey with confidence.

 Popular areas near universities, like University City, North Philadelphia, and Powelton Village, offer great access to campuses, public transit, dining, and community life.